lulinretrograde/handshake-macro/README.md

 # gta-rp-macro

-Keyboard macro tool for farming handshakes on GTA RP servers.
-Two modes — one for sending a fully configurable key sequence, one for spamming accept prompts.
+Keyboard macro tool for farming handshakes on GTA (Grand) RP servers.
+Two modes, one for sending a fully configurable key sequence, one for spamming accept prompts.

 ## Requirements